Christian-Centered Trauma Therapy in Waukesha, WI

 Wanting to disappear or hide in plain sight

-Wanting to end deep conversations as soon as possible
+Wanting to end deep conversations asap

 Struggling to believe God is listening when you pray